 I love making easy recipes for food that looks as good as it tastes.
 Take Italian baked ham provolone rosettes for example.
 These little lasagna roll ups or pasta pinwheels are simple enough for anyone to put together with ease, and they’re so cute!
 You will absolutely love these baked pasta roses with ham, provolone and parmesan.

 They are made with oven-ready lasagna sheets and you can choose from the dried or fresh kind.
-You are also going to be using ham, provolone and parmesan for these Italian pasta rosettes.
+You are also going to be using ham, provolone cheese and parmesan cheese for these Italian pasta rosettes.
 Cream, basil and green onion also goes into the mix.

 How to Make Creamy Pasta Pinwheels